We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Rechargeable hearing aids have built-in batteries that require regular charging, using a charging station or dock.
+Rechargeable hearing aids have built-in batteries that a person will have to charge regularly using a charging station or dock.

 Some people may prefer rechargeable batteries as they just have to plug them in to charge rather than physically changing the batteries.
-A few other advantages of rechargeable hearing aids that a person can consider are:
+Other advantages of rechargeable hearing aids that a person can consider are:

-- Cost-effective: A person does not need to regularly purchase spare batteries that are compatible with their hearing aids, which may reduce the cost of their hearing aid long-term.
+- Cost-effectiveness: A person does not need to regularly purchase spare batteries compatible with their hearing aids, which may reduce the cost of their hearing aid long-term.

-- Durability: The battery does not come out of the hearing aid, so there is less chance of damage to the device and the battery.
+- Durability: The battery does not come out of the hearing aid, so there is less chance of a person accidentally damaging the device or the battery.

 - Longer battery life: Most rechargeable hearing aids use lithium-ion batteries that last for years before needing a replacement.

-- Eco-friendly: A person does not need to dispose of batteries regularly, so they are better for the environment.
+- Eco-friendly: A person does not need to dispose of batteries regularly, so rechargeable hearing aids may have less impact on the environment.

 Some potential disadvantages of rechargeable hearing aids include reliance on charging points.
 Style options may also be more limited than with disposable battery models.